The-Gen-Academy/awesome-agentic-ai-resources/README.md

-# Mastering Agentic AI Certification: Prerequisite Resource Pack
+# Mastering Agentic AI Certification: Resource Pack

 This pack is designed for builders joining the Mastering Agentic AI certification.